kdave/btrfs-progs/Documentation/btrfs-convert.rst

         * *copy* - copy UUID from the source filesystem
         * *UUID* - a conforming UUID value, the 36 byte string representation

+--version
+        Print the :command:`btrfs-convert` version, builtin features and exit.

 EXIT STATUS
 -----------